qoherent/.github/.github/ISSUE_TEMPLATE/bug-report.md

 **Version and Environment Information:**
 [Replace this line with version and environment information.
-If you are using a shared Coherent workstation, please let us know which one?]
+If you are using a shared Qoherent workstation, please let us know which one.]

 **Radio Hardware and Driver Information:**